What the World Needs Now Is Love

-"What the World Needs Now Is Love" is a 1965 popular song with lyrics by Hal David and music composed by Burt Bacharach.
+"What the World Needs Now Is Love" is a 1965 song with lyrics by Hal David and music composed by Burt Bacharach.
 First recorded and made popular by Jackie DeShannon, it was released on April 15, 1965, on the Imperial label after a release on sister label Liberty records the previous month was canceled.
 It peaked at number seven on the US Hot 100 in July of that year.
 In Canada, the song reached number one.

+In 2008, the 1965 recording by DeShannon on Imperial Records was inducted into the Grammy Hall of Fame.

 Songwriting

 Co-songwriter Burt Bacharach revealed in his 2014 autobiography that this song had among the most difficult lyrics Hal David ever wrote, despite being deceptively simple as a pop hit.
 He explained that they had the main melody and chorus written back in 1962, centering on a waltz tempo, but it took another two years for David to finally come up with the lyric, "Lord, we don't need another mountain."
 Once David worked out the verses, Bacharach said the song essentially "wrote itself" and they finished it in a day or two.

 The song's success caught the two songwriters completely by surprise, since they were very aware of the controversy and disagreements among Americans about the Vietnam War, which was the subtext for David's lyrics.
-Bacharach has continuously used the song as the intro and finale for most of his live concert appearances well into the 2000s.
+Bacharach continuously used the song as the intro and finale for most of his live concert appearances well into the 2000s.